fleetdm/fleet/handbook/company/README.md

 Our objective as a company is to make money.
 This is how we measure success.
 Customers pay for products that make a difference.
 Approach every project with this in mind.

 - **Think for yourself.** Seek understanding.
 Remember how often conventional wisdom isn't.
 - **Be humble.** Be conservative about what's possible.
 Don't overpromise.
 No solution is just the “happy path".
-Pick boring solutionS and save time for edge cases.
+Pick boring solutions and save time for edge cases.
 - **Prioritize the truth.** Feel free to change your mind in the face of new evidence.
 Avoid the sunk cost fallacy.
 Give credit where credit is due.
 - **Be rigorous.** A lucky fix without understanding does more harm than good.
 When something isn't working, use the scientific method.